 In today’s world, it is not enough to simply have a creative marketing strategy.
 Customers want something relatable and authentic; they want to feel a natural connection with your brand.

-In fact, brands who have mastered this concept of building authentic relationships with their buyers’ pre-sale typically spend far less on advertising while experiencing steady, consistent growth.
+In fact, brands who have mastered this concept of building relationships with their buyers’ pre-sale through authentic marketing typically spend far less on advertising while experiencing steady, consistent growth.

 The big question is, how do you achieve this on a larger scale?